|

 807) has been filtered and restored a bit too much to my taste, and thus does

-Lp ( M10 46067 GOST 5289-80) also is a clean version but suffers from flutter
+Lp (M10 46067 003 GOST 5289-80) is a somewhat less clean version if compared

-and is not too enjoyable.
-The Unicorn UNI 106 and Deutsche Grammophon
+Unicorn UNI 106 and Deutsche Grammophon releases are of course worthwhile

-releases are of course worthwhile alternatives if you do not find the Ariston
+alternatives if you do not find the Ariston release or the cheaper Super Oscar

-the same plates as the Ariston.
-I cannot judge about the quality of the various
+SPO 1001 release which is pressed from the same plates as the Ariston.
+I cannot

-CD-transfers, because I do not own one of them.
-But generally these transfers
+judge about the quality of the various CD-transfers, because I do not own one

-have often been cleaned up so severely that they lack the naturalness, plasticity
+of them.
+But generally these transfers have often been cleaned up so severely

-of the piano tone and miss the atmosphere of the old transfers to analog LP.
-So
+that they lack the naturalness, plasticity of the piano tone and miss the atmosphere

-when I made a transfer to CD I found an acceptable balance between hiss and distortion
+of the old transfers to analog LP.
+So when I made a transfer to CD I found an

-on the one hand and on the other hand musical and relatively clean sound.
+acceptable balance between hiss and distortion on the one hand and on the other

 Tchaikovsky: